LearnWeb3DAO/lw3-cli/README.md

 >
 > *-Adam Stone, CEO, D-Tools*

-If you are intrested to know how the ci is developed, it is basicly developed using the following combination:
+If you are intrested to know how the ci is developed, it is basicly using the following combination:
 - arg
 - chalk
 - clear